LeisureLinkElements/ll-table/README.md

             {
               in: 'click', // Event to listen for.
               out: 'remove-unit', // Event to fire.
-              itemIdOnly: true // If true, the event is fired with the item ID as the only data.
-If false, the data is an object containing the event's configuration, and all of the elements attributes (including a pseudo 'checked' attribute for checkboxes)
             }
           ]
         }

 - **Column-wide repeating content:** Populate an entire column of cells with the same static content or generated element by defining it in the column's configuration.
-- **Column-wide item selection UI:** When a column definition contains an itemSelector node, the entire column of cells is populated with a UI corresponding to the itemSelector.type.
+- **Column-wide item selection UI:** Any column may be designated as an item selection UI column.
+In this case, the entire column of cells is populated with a UI corresponding to the itemSelector.type.
 The "selectedItemIds" array property reflects which items are selected.
-For example, if the 'assoc' column definition contains the node itemSelector: {type: 'checkbox'}, then a checkbox will appear in each cell of the column.
-Optionally, you may indicate which checkboxes are initially checked by setting the value of the 'assoc' key to true in the cfg.items[..].cells objects.
+Optionally, you may indicate which checkboxes are initially checked by setting the value of the 'selected' key to true in the cfg.items[..].cells objects. ('selected' is never displayed as a column value itself).
 Currently, only simple checkboxes are supported, but any other type of UI could be implemented.
 - **Table-less markup:** Table is built with divs and css, not a table element.
 - **Optional column headers:** To show column header row, include a 'label' node in at least one column definition.